-Naloxone injection and naloxone prefilled auto-injection device (Evzio) are used along with emergency medical treatment to reverse the life-threatening effects of a known or suspected opiate (narcotic) overdose.
+Naloxone injection is used along with emergency medical treatment to reverse the life-threatening effects of a known or suspected opiate (narcotic) overdose.
 Naloxone injection is also used after surgery to reverse the effects of opiates given during surgery.
 Naloxone injection is given to newborns to decrease the effects of opiates received by the pregnant mother prior to delivery.
 Naloxone injection is in a class of medications called opiate antagonists.
 It works by blocking the effects of opiates to relieve dangerous symptoms caused by high levels of opiates in the blood.

 How should this medicine be used?

-Naloxone injection comes as a solution (liquid) to be injected intravenously (into a vein), intramuscularly (into a muscle), or subcutaneously (just under the skin).
-It also comes as a prefilled auto-injection device containing a solution to be injected intramuscularly or subcutaneously.
+Naloxone injection comes as a solution (liquid) in vials, ampules, and in prefilled syringes to be injected intravenously (into a vein), intramuscularly (into a muscle), or subcutaneously (just under the skin).
 It is usually given as needed to treat opiate overdoses.

 You will probably be unable to treat yourself if you experience an opiate overdose.
 You should make sure that your family members, caregivers, or the people who spend time with you know how to tell if you are experiencing an overdose, how to inject naloxone, and what to do until emergency medical help arrives.
 Your doctor or pharmacist will show you and your family members how to administer the medication.
 You and anyone who may need to administer the medication should read the instructions that come with the device and practice with the training device provided with the medication.
 Ask your pharmacist for the instructions or visit the manufacturer's website.
 In case of emergency, even a person who has not been trained to inject naloxone should still try to inject the medication.